prashanthvarma/graphiant-sdk-go/docs/V1SoftwareAutoUpgradeDefaultGet200Response.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDetails
+### GetProfile

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetDetails() V1SoftwareAutoUpgradeDefaultGet200ResponseDetails`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetProfile() V1SoftwareAutoUpgradeDefaultGet200ResponseProfile`

-GetDetails returns the Details field if non-nil, zero value otherwise.
+GetProfile returns the Profile field if non-nil, zero value otherwise.

-### GetDetailsOk
+### GetProfileOk

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetDetailsOk() (*V1SoftwareAutoUpgradeDefaultGet200ResponseDetails, bool)`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetProfileOk() (*V1SoftwareAutoUpgradeDefaultGet200ResponseProfile, bool)`

-GetDetailsOk returns a tuple with the Details field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetProfileOk returns a tuple with the Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDetails
+### SetProfile

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) SetDetails(v V1SoftwareAutoUpgradeDefaultGet200ResponseDetails)`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) SetProfile(v V1SoftwareAutoUpgradeDefaultGet200ResponseProfile)`

-SetDetails sets Details field to given value.
+SetProfile sets Profile field to given value.

-### HasDetails
+### HasProfile

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) HasDetails() bool`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) HasProfile() bool`

-HasDetails returns a boolean if a field has been set.
+HasProfile returns a boolean if a field has been set.

 ### GetRelease